tgerarden/aem2850/content/content/06-content.md

 - How can bar charts help or hinder our ability to understand amounts?
 - What are the pros and cons of grouped bars?
 - When are stacked bars useful?
-- What are some pros and cons of pie charts, stacked bars, and side-by-side bars for visualizing proportions?

 <!-- ### Slides -->